Know the Signs: Eating Disorders + T1D

 Sara Mobäck is a Swedish diabetes advocate and has overcome anorexia nervosa and orthorexia (which she posts about on Instagram).
-In addition to her T1D, Sara also has celiac disease and a nut allergy, and she presented at the 2018 DEEP conference in Amsterdam about her experiences with Type 1 diabetes and eating disorders.
+In addition to her type 1 diabetes (T1D), Sara also has celiac disease and a nut allergy, and she presented at the 2018 DEEP conference in Amsterdam about her experiences with type 1 diabetes and eating disorders.

 Sara recently spoke with Beyond Type 1 about steps to take if someone we love is showing signs of an eating disorder.

 “Food is something that is important for survival for everyone, but for those with diabetes it must be done in combination with insulin,” Sara said, “When it comes to diabetes and eating disorders, I think it is important to understand that it is not possible to approach them exactly like you would for a person without diabetes.”